 While spring is still a long way away we can still make it feel fresh, clean, and airy indoors with some deep winter cleaning.
 Take it a day at a time with these small tasks to clean and organize and watch your house sparkle!
+Be sure to check out the full cleaning and organizing 365 challenge.

-Instead of spending a month breaking your back getting it all done instead we will help break it up into smaller tasks over the entire year.
+Instead of spending a month breaking your back getting it all done instead, we will help break it up into smaller tasks over the entire year.
 We even have a printable monthly checklist that you can laminate and hang on your refrigerator or slip into your planner.
 I will be sharing 365 simple tasks that can be done each day to help you get your house in order this year.

 Most tasks should take 15 – 30 minutes.
 If it works for you do each task on the corresponding date, if not just use it as a list of tasks, some days you may get more than one done.
 You may wish to take off the weekend and double up on weekdays or vice versa.
 I want you to be successful so do what works best for you.